-- Low pressure microfiltration captures CTCs while retaining fine cellular architecture, such as mitosis. - Mitotic CTCs are relativity common in aggressive late stage breast cancer patients. - Stratification of breast cancer patients based on CTCs is a prognostic indicator of survival. - Prognostic value is increased by subtyping CTCs based on their mitotic index.
+- Low pressure microfiltration captures CTCs while retaining fine cellular features, such as mitosis. - Mitotic CTCs are relativity common in aggressive late stage breast cancer patients. - Stratification of breast cancer patients based on CTCs is a prognostic indicator of survival. - Prognostic value is dramatically increased by subtyping CTCs based on their mitotic index. - CTC subtypes indicate definable traits that can be exploited for personalized treatment of cancer.